rtomayko/shotgun/README.md

 Because of the underlying technique used, Shotgun is only compatible with systems that support `fork(2)` (probably just MRI on POSIX systems).

+Caveats
+---

+* For performance reasons, Shotgun automatically includes middleware to serve static files (similar to `Rack::Static`).
+If you rely on Rack serving static assets, then do include `Rack::Static` yourself.

+* If you use Sinatra, you may need to [set the session secret manually][sinatra-caveat].

 Links
 -----